PTSD (Post-Traumatic Stress Disorder) is a complex anxiety disorder that usually occurs after some type of extreme, traumatic event.

 1) Re-experiencing Symptoms:

 - Flashbacks: People with ptsd have involuntary flashbacks of the traumatic experience.
 These flashbacks involve a re-living of the event with all the fear-based emotional reactions that went with it.
-The intense fear and the fight-or-flight reaction will be re-experienced.
-Shaking, trembling, sweating, heart palpitations and shortness of breath are also anxiety symptoms associated with PTSD.
+The intense fear and the fight-or-flight reaction is re-experienced.
+Other anxiety symptoms associated with PTSD include shaking, trembling, sweating, heart palpitations and shortness of breath.

 - Nightmares, night terrors and bad dreams related to the traumatic event or intense anxiety are common.